 What to do if your CL broke the Node.js integration build

-Node.js master uses V8 stable or beta.
-For additional integration, the V8 team builds Node with V8 master, i.e., with a V8 version from today.
-We provide integration bots for Linux, Windows, and Mac.
+Node.js uses V8 stable or beta.
+For additional integration, the V8 team builds Node with V8's main branch, i.e., with a V8 version from today.
+We provide an integration bot for Linux, while Windows and Mac are in the works.

 Follow the instructions at the node-ci repository to check out source.